 - Information about the driver (in case of road transportation)

-Regulated parties affected by the Carta Porte supplement includes the owner of the goods being transferred, intermediaries and agents of transport, and hauling companies.
+Regulated parties affected by the Carta Porte supplement includes the owner of the goods transferring, intermediaries and agents of transport, and hauling companies.
 The suppliers of transportation services should issue a CFDI of Revenues with the Carta Porte supplement.

-Note that this information is based on public information and all parties should confirm compliance with Mexican Authorities prior to shipping.
+Note that this information is public information.
+All parties should confirm compliance with Mexican Authorities prior to shipping.

 Additional resources: